elementor/elementor-developers-docs/src/dynamic-tags/dynamic-tags-structure.md

 }
 ```

-The methods can be divided into the following groups:
+The dynamic tags methods can be divided into the following groups:

 * [Data](./dynamic-tags-data)
 * [Groups](./dynamic-tags-groups)